Posted by Dayne Hudson in Muscle Building

-Let's start from scratch -- the word quad obviously means four because there are four muscles within your quadriceps:
+Starting from scratch, the word quad means four - and there are four muscles within your quadriceps.

 It also looked at muscles within the hamstrings, glutes, and calves.
 And all exercises were found to work the: